ethereum-optimism/optimism/specs/glossary.md

 A process that reads [L2 derivation inputs][deriv-inputs] from L1 in order to derive the L2 chain.

-cf. [L2 Chain Derivation (in Rollup Node Specification)](rollup-node.md#l2-chain-derivation)
+See the [L2 chain derivation specification][derivation-spec] for more details.

 ## L2 Derivation Inputs

 [deriv-inputs]: glossary.md#l2-chain-derivation-inputs

-This term refers to data that is found in L1 blocks and is read by the [rollup node] to construct [payload attributes].
+This term refers to data that is found in L1 blocks and is read by the [rollup node][rollup-node] to construct [payload attributes].

 L2 derivation inputs include: